Frequently Asked Questions

 > Federal, state and local government employees in Wisconsin

-Eligible borrowers may obtain a library card in person at any of our three locations, or by mail.
+Eligible borrowers may get a library card in person at any of our three locations, or by mail.
 For more information, see our Borrow Library Materials page.

 Yes, with your okay.
 We prefer to issue a library card to each of your support staff - again, with your prior authorization.
 See our Borrowing Materials page for more information.

 Yes.
 Our library can identify and deliver most accurately cited legal materials, including copies from treatises, journal articles, and even whole books.
-Delivery options include email, fax, mail, UPS and FedEx.
+Delivery options include email, fax, mail, UPS and FedEx Express.
 Delivery fees will generally apply, and prepayment may be required.
-Visit our Request a Document section to place a request.
+Visit our Request a Document section to place a request

 Depending on when the case was decided, you can access briefs on the WI Briefs website (see scope statement at the top of the page), by way of the Wisconsin Supreme Court and Court of Appeals Access (WSCCA) database, at the main library in paper or microfiche, or through our Request a Document service.
 Please contact the reference desk if you need further assistance.